hitiksaini/gitter/README.md

 ### Best way to avoid?
 * Always `git pull` before you even start working + commit on milestones.(I personally use the same)

 * If you are in a situation where someone else has already pushed some changes (commits) before you, use `git reset --hard origin/master` on your local copy.
-This should not a cause a conflict.
+This should not cause any conflict.

 ### Again, why does this happens at first place?
 When you add a commit to your local copy of a branch and then pulling upstream(remote) changes into this local branch, **since your local commits are not on the remote repository yet**, when `git pull` runs git merge origin/[branch] [branch], **it will automatically do a "recursive" merge and create a commit with the remote changes.**